 01 of 05

 Winter is a lovely time to visit Yosemite National Park, because the crowds subside and there are plenty of family-friendly winter activities.
-Seasonal Curry Village Ice Rink offers the chance to go ice skating with the legendary views of the valley.
-The Badger Pass Ski Area (opens mid-December) is the oldest ski resort in California and a great place for beginners to get comfortable on the slopes.
+Ice skate outdoors, as they've been doing since 1928, at Half Dome Village with views of Half Dome.
+The Badger Pass Ski Area (opens mid-December, depending on snow) is the oldest ski resort in California and a great place for beginners to get comfortable on the slopes.

-The Ahwahnee Hotel offers special culinary events through the holiday season, including their Yosemite Chefs Dinner and the Vintners' Holidays food and wine series.
+The Ahwahnee Hotel offers special culinary events through the holiday season, including the Bracebridge Dinner (transforming the dining hall into a Renaissance-era traditional Christmas celebration) and the Grand Grape Celebration (a renowned winemakers dinner).

 02 of 05